Danielmtv1/ChallengeMonet/README.md

 ## Tech

-Edutest uses a number of open source projects to work properly:
+Edutest use a open source project to work properly:

 - [Python] - "there should be one—and preferably only one—obvious way to do it"